 When you take your second CAT, don’t worry about the overall score.
 Specifically check the areas on which you’d been concentrating for the previous several weeks.
 Most students’ scores stay the same or even go down on CAT 2 because there’s a pretty good chance you’ll mess up the timing in some way.
 For the areas that you did study, though—did they get a little better (though you may still be struggling on time)?
 Can you move on to other topics or question types, or are there still things you need to improve?
 If you want to improve more, figure out how to review this area again.

 Then, do the overall test review again (the same thing you did on the first test) and add the highlights of your analysis to your GMAT study plan journal.
 If you still have more to do for your first pass through your study materials, continue on with the next thing on your list/syllabus.
 If you have been through all of your study materials (the stuff that teaches you what to do, from test prep companies) at least once, then your test results will tell you which areas to prioritize for review.
-If that’s the case, figure out what your new priorities are, set up your first 6-day plan, and repeat the whole process for several weeks until you feel ready for another test.
+If that’s the case, figure out what your new priorities are, set up your first 6-day study plan, and repeat the whole process for several weeks until you feel ready for another test.

 Keep doing this until either your practice test scores are in your desired range or you hit a hard deadline and are forced to take the test even if your score isn’t quite where you want it yet.
 (And accept that you’ll have to lower your goal.)